What a Manicurist / Nail Technician Does

 Is your program hands-on?

 Yes!
-Manicuring students at Dorsey Schools will have opportunities to practice the skills they are learning in both the classroom setting as well as in the student salon at Dorsey School of Beauty.
+Manicuring students at Dorsey School of Beauty will have opportunities to practice the skills they are learning in both the classroom setting as well as in the student salon (while supervised) at Dorsey School of Beauty.

 What’s the student salon and why is that important?

-Dorsey School of Beauty locations operate a fully functioning salon where Senior Students in the Manicuring program can practice and apply the skills they have learned throughout their program on members of the public.
+Dorsey School of Beauty operates a fully functioning salon where Senior Students in the Manicuring program (while supervised) can practice and apply the skills they have learned throughout their program on members of the public, who may be charged for the services rendered by students.
 This hands-on experience affords students the opportunity to continue to enhance their skills while gaining exposure to real-world occupational settings that Manicurists may be exposed to once licensed and working in the field.

 How long is the program?

-The Dorsey Schools Manicuring program is a 400 hour program that is designed to be completed in less than one year.
+The Dorsey School of Beauty Manicuring program is a 400 hour program that is designed to be completed in less than one year.
 Actual completion time may vary student to student.

 Who are the instructors?